-Let’s head back to our bicycle shop example to see how this works.
+Let’s head back to our hardware store example to see how this works.

 You’ve got a website where customers can order products online... but they often need to buy replacement parts ASAP, which means they won’t be waiting around for delivery.
 You need to make sure those customers find your shop, so they can buy what they need, on-the-spot.

-So, how can you help your bicycle website show up in ‘local’ search results?
+So, how can you help your hardware website show up in ‘local’ search results?
 First, you have to let the search engines know where “local” is, for you!

 Start with the basics, and make sure your website includes information like your business name, your business address or your service area, if you meet with customers at their location, your phone number and your working hours.